opencog/link-grammar/README.md

  of possible parses of a given sentence.
 It would seem that lexical functions could be used to rule out many of these parses.
-On the other hand, the results are likely to be similar to that of statistical pare ranking (which presumably captures such quasi-idiomatic collocations at least weakly).
+On the other hand, the results are likely to be similar to that of statistical parse ranking (which presumably captures such quasi-idiomatic collocations at least weakly).

  Ref.
 I. Mel'cuk: "Collocations and Lexical Functions", in ''Phraseology: